Board of Directors Updated 1/2/2025

 Treasurer

 Mike Wright joined the IDA GA chapter in 2015.
 Mike’s interest in Dyslexia results from his son, Andrew, being diagnosed as dyslexic early in elementary grade.
 Andrew is now an adult, and it was Mike and his wife’s experience navigating through the various levels of education that provided the catalyst for Mike to become a member of IDA and his desire to make that journey easier for other parents.
-Mike is also on the Board of Trustees and Treasurer for the Swift School which is a private school for dyslexic children in Roswell, Georgia as well as on the Board of the National IDA organization and the Board of the Center for Effective Reading Instruction (CERI) and Treasurer of the Branch Council Executive Committee (BCEC) of the National IDA organization.
-Mike is a retired executive who spent 32 years within The Coca-Cola system working both in the finance and information technology.
+Mike is also on the Board of Trustees and Treasurer for the Swift School, which is a private school for dyslexic children in Roswell, Georgia as well as on the Board of the National IDA organization and the Board of the Center for Effective Reading Instruction (CERI) and Treasurer of the Branch Council Executive Committee (BCEC) of the National IDA organization.
+Mike is a retired executive who spent 32 years within The Coca-Cola system, working both in finance and information technology.

 Kelly Schreiner